juliangruendner/ds_develop/README.develop.md

 - ds_rstudio
 - ds_test

-## start all the neccessary docker containers
+## initialise your develop environment and start all neccessary docker containers

+To spin up our development environment we need to first build some basic containers, which we will use to build upon.

+To initialise those containers you have to execute the ./initialise_develop.sh ones, when u download this repository.

 For convenience I have provided a start.sh and stop.sh to start the docker containers of this project and to stop them.
 If executed it starts the following containers: